WebsiteBaker-modules/anynews/README.md

 Power users define their own placeholders containing information extracted from the short and/or long `news` module description.
 Mastering Anynews is possible - but requires you to study the information provided in the section ***Customizing Anynews***.

 ## Download
-The latest stable Anynews [installation package](https://github.com/cwsoft/wb-anynews/raw/master/wb-anynews-installer.zip) for the WebsiteBaker CMS is always included in the GitHub master branch.
-Older versions are available as [archives](https://github.com/cwsoft/wb-anynews/tags), but are ***NOT*** directly installable in the WebsiteBaker CMS.
+The released stable `Anynews` installation packages for the WebsiteBaker CMS can be found in the [GitHub download area](https://github.com/cwsoft/wb-anynews/downloads).
+It is recommended to install/update to the latest available version listed.
+Older versions are provided for compatibility reasons with older WebsiteBaker versions and may contain bugs or security issues.
 The development history of Anynews can be tracked via [GitHub](https://github.com/cwsoft/wb-anynews).

 ## License
 Anynews is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).